What Employers Need To Know

 Part A- Notice to Withhold For Health Care Coverage, will be completed by the child support agency and sent to the employer with the rest of the packet.

-"Employer Response" is just that, your opportunity to respond to the request if one of the following situations exists:
+"Employer Response" is your opportunity to respond to the request if one of the following situations exists:

 - You do not provide health care coverage for your employees.